top of page

 An in-depth analysis of Dostoevsky’s Crime and Punishment: delve into Raskolnikov’s psychology, examine his “superman” theory, and follow his path to redemption.
 The article explores key scenes, the characters (Sonia Marmeladova, Svidrigailov), and the philosophical questions at its core.
 Discover why this novel about conscience, freedom, and punishment remains relevant today and how it continues to impact readers.

-The Brothers Karamazov by Dostoevsky: Summary, Bright Episodes & Review
+The Brothers Karamazov by Fyodor Dostoevsky: Summary, Bright Episodes & Review

-The Idiot by Dostoevsky: Summary, Quots & Review
+The Idiot by Fyodor Dostoevsky: Summary, Key Moments & Review

 Subscribe